 We seek to be industry leading and innovative in our approach to claims management whilst ensuring we are fair and reasonable to all stakeholders.

 The role of the Insurer

-The insurer will use the information you, your employer and your treating doctor provide when making its assessment.
+The Insurer will assess your Total & Permanent Disability Assist claim against the appropriate policy.
+The insurer will use the information you, your employer and your treating doctor/s provide when making its assessment.